Nonequilibrium open quantum systems with multiple bosonic and fermionic environments: A hierarchical equations of motion approach: Illustrative applications

-Finally, we comment on the computational effort required to solve the HQME equations, especially the runtime, using as an example the data in Fig.\ \ref{fig:charge_current_and_conductance_bias_voltage_induced}.
-The data were obtained by the time-propagation of the HQME into its stationary state using the Runge-Kutta-Fehlberg algorithm based on sparse matrix vector multiplication from the Intel MKL library.
-The runtimes for the different parameter regimes needed by a four-threaded execution on four CPUs of an Intel Xeon E6252 Gold processor are in the range of five hours for parameter set A and twenty hours for parameter set B. The main reason for the different runtimes in the two parameters sets is the different system-environment coupling strengths.
+Finally, we comment on the computational effort required to solve the HEOM, especially the runtime, using as an example the data in Fig.\ \ref{fig:charge_current_and_conductance_bias_voltage_induced}.
+The data were obtained by the time-propagation of the HEOM into its stationary state using the Runge-Kutta-Fehlberg algorithm based on sparse matrix vector multiplication from the Intel \textsc{mkl} library.
+The runtimes for the different parameter regimes needed by a four-threaded execution on four CPUs of an Intel Xeon E6252 Gold processor are in the range of 5 h for parameter set A and 20 h for parameter set B. The main reason for the different runtimes in the two parameters sets is the different system-environment coupling strengths.
 The number of ADOs, which have to be considered for converged results, increases strongly for larger coupling strengths.
-Its effect on the runtime outweighs the effect of reduced propagation times caused by the enhanced damping of the internal system dynamics.
+The effect of this ADO number increase on the runtime outweighs the effect of reduced propagation times caused by the enhanced damping of the internal system dynamics.
 We also note that the computational effort does not depend significantly on the bias voltage and the strength of the electronic-vibrational coupling.